datastax/nodejs-driver/README.md

 Use one of the values defined in `types.consistencies` for  `consistency`, defaults to quorum.

-#### client.streamField(query, [params], [consistency], callback)
+#### client.streamField(query, [params], [consistency], rowCallback, [endCallback])

 Prepares (the first time), executes the prepared query and streams the last field of each row.

-It executes `callback(err, row, streamField)` per each row as soon as the first chunk of the last field is received.
+It executes `rowCallback(n, row, streamField)` per each row as soon as the first chunk of the last field is received, where `n` is the index of the row.

 The `stream` is a [Readable Streams2](http://nodejs.org/api/stream.html#stream_class_stream_readable) object that contains the raw bytes of the field value.
 It can be **piped** downstream and provides automatic pause/resume logic (it buffers when not read).

-The `row` object is similar to the one provided on `streamRows`, except that it does not contain the definition of the last column.
+The `row` object is similar to the one provided on `eachRow`, except that it does not contain the definition of the last column.

 Use one of the values defined in `types.consistencies` for  `consistency`, defaults to quorum.

+It executes `endCallback(err, rowsCount)` when there are no more rows or there is an error retrieving the row.

 #### client.shutdown([callback])